 There’s nothing groundbreaking about koozies, but this swag from Jimmy Johns really fits well with their brand.
 It looks great with their logo and brand style, which are extremely important things to consider when deciding what swag to use.

 Trello is making it rain with their stickers which feature their adorable mascot.
 You might be thinking… stickers?
 Do people really want stickers?
 The answer is yes.
-People love stickers and they’re also a very affordable way to give out swag.
+People love stickers and they’re also a very affordable way to share with others during swag giveaways.

 For starters, I give their creativity an A+.
 I love these United pillows.
 Not only is the design true to United’s branding, it also has creative messaging that supports their Miles on a Mission campaign.